A Simple Geometric Method for Cross-Lingual Linguistic Transformations with Pre-trained Autoencoders: Experiments

 \section{Experiments}

-To investigate whether linguistic properties embedded in representations of pre-trained encoders can be transferred, we first apply the SentEval tool from \citet{conneau2018senteval} to LASER-embeddings (\secref{subsection:pretrained}) and identify three properties that have a strong presence.
-We then investigate how well our approach performs on these properties in the monolingual setting (ML), in which our model is both trained and evaluated on English sentences (\textbf{Q1}).
-Finally, we investigate the performance of our approach in the cross-lingual setting (CL), in which the model is trained on English but evaluated on Dutch sentences (\textbf{Q2}).
+To investigate whether linguistic properties embedded in representations of pre-trained encoders can be transferred without finetuning, we first apply the SentEval tool from \citet{conneau2018senteval} to LASER-embeddings (\secref{subsection:pretrained}) and identify three properties that have a strong presence.
+We then investigate how well our approach performs on these properties in the monolingual setting (ML), in which our CMAB model is both trained and evaluated on English sentences (\textbf{Q1}).
+Finally, we investigate the performance of our approach in the cross-lingual setting (CL), in which the model is trained on English but evaluated on Dutch sentences.
+In particular, after training on English, Dutch sentences are passed into the LASER encoder to obtain the transformed encodings $\mathbf{z}'$ which in turn are decoded by the Dutch decoder (\textbf{Q2}).